Skip to main content

 Please send us your report of any winter observations of hummingbirds!
 We would also like to know if you have seen any visitors with a white dot on the head or a colored “necklace” across the chest.
 It might be obvious, or perhaps more subtle in color.
 All markings are temporary and begin to disappear during the damp weather and as the bird begins molting.
 The sharpie marker “necklace” is a colored line that extends across the chest (not to be confused with the color of the gorget, or throat feathers of the bird).

-images show a hummingbird with a colored ink spot on its upper chest and a white dot on its crown. arrows and text point out and label these markings
+labeled image of hummingbird with a colored ink spot on its upper chest and a white dot on its crown.

 Fresh color-markings (top) and faded markings (bottom) on the head and across the chest of a male Anna’s Hummingbird.
 Photo Credit: Heather Hayes and Mary Rumple respectively